French Open: Tennis grand slam postponed to September

 The French Open has been postponed until September due to the coronavirus pandemic, the French Tennis Federation confirmed on Tuesday.

-The postponement leaves questions over this year's Wimbledon, with the grass-court Grand Slam scheduled to start just three weeks later than the original French Open final date.
+Wimbledon organisers say they "continue to plan" for the grass-court Grand Slam to go ahead, despite it being scheduled to start just three weeks after the original French Open final date.

 "The whole world is affected by the public health crisis connected with COVID-19.
 In order to ensure the health and safety of everyone involved in organising the tournament, the French Tennis Federation has made the decision to hold the 2020 edition of Roland-Garros from 20th September to 4th October 2020," a statement from tournament organisers said.